mpp-doric/Android-Security-Reference/api/keystore.md

 Key authentication options are below, which the api and functionality offered differ pre and post M-23-6.

+Keep in mind the different modes of usage will have have an impact of the stabilty/lifecycle of the key ([Android Security: The Forgetful Keystore](http://doridori.github.io/android-security-the-forgetful-keystore/)).

 - No Auth
   - PreM
     - If [`.setEncryptionRequired()`](http://developer.android.com/reference/android/security/KeyPairGeneratorSpec.Builder.html#setEncryptionRequired()) is not set then any created keys will use NOT the keyguard input as input to the key blob KEK.